What is a Chemical Change?

 Changes are very random or an uncertain phenomenon, it can be better or worse depending on your view.
 Every day we see different objects changing around us like melting of ice, cooking of food etc. In some cases, you get back the original substance and in some, you won’t get it back.
 Some changes are slow while some are fast, some are natural and some are man-made.
-You will find that many changes are taking place around us for e.g. growing of plants in your balcony, sometimes there is a change in color and sometimes you will find drying of leaves.
+You will find that many changes are taking place around us for e.g. growing of plants in your balcony, sometimes there is a change in colour and sometimes you will find drying of leaves.

 Changes are mostly of two types